pkreissel/fedifeed/README.md

 # Todos:
 - [ ] Improve CI/CD
+- [ ] Add Tests
+- [ ] Add more Documentation
+- [ ] Add storage for feed Settings
+- [ ] Add most liked users to weights
+- [ ] Add option to choose which Instances to pull the top posts from
+- [ ] More description for weights
+- [ ] Add Logout Button and invalidate token
 - [ ] Better UI, Support for Polls, Videos, Images, etc.
 - [ ] Working Links back into the traditional Mastodon Interface
 - [x] Retweet, Like etc. Buttons